Simularia/simulariatools/README.md

 process data for air quality assessment.
 It is developed and mantained by the people at [Simularia](www.simularia.it).

+If you use this package in your work, please consider citing it.
+Refer to its [Zenodo DOI to cite it](https://doi.org/10.5281/zenodo.596741).

 ## List of functions

 - `contpourPlot2()`